Features / Help

 Bottom Buttons

-• Paste: this button first saves the content of the editor to the Clipboard, then switch to the last used application and paste the text at the cursor location in this window.
+• Paste: the first button saves the content of the editor to the Clipboard, then switch to the last used application and paste the text at the cursor location in this window.
+If the current content from the Clipboard history contains various formats (image, HTML, etc.) the receiving application selects what format is pasted.

-• Copy: this button saves the content of the editor to the Clipboard (it is enabled as soon as the editor’s content differs from the current Clipboard or last retrieved History clip).
+• Copy: this button saves the content of the editor to the Clipboard (it is enabled as soon as the editor’s content differs from the current Clipboard).

 • Close: to close the window.

-• History buttons: The arrow buttons ◀ and ▶ on each sides of the window retrieve clips from the Clipboard history collected by a QCE background task when it running (load QAC at Windows startup to collect all your Clipboard changes).
+• History buttons: The arrow buttons ◀ and ▶ on each sides of the window retrieve clips from the Clipboard history collected by a QCE background task (load QCE at Windows startup to collect all your Clipboard changes).
 The left button retrieves the previous history clip and the right button returns to next clips.
-Left-clicking on the History buttons display the History menu (more info under File, History menu below).
+Left-clicking on the History buttons display the History menu (more info under Clipboard menu section below).

 The History menu